WillFEO/idm221-wjk44/docs/MoviTees Case Study.md

 ### User Research and Analysis

-To better understand MoviTees’ users, I conducted a detailed analysis of customer reviews.
-Patterns emerged: many buyers were middle-aged, family-oriented, and motivated by nostalgia, product quality, and the “in-the-know” appeal of the designs.
-Based on these insights, I created a user persona, Christopher Smith, to guide my design decisions.

-I then conducted:

-- _Card sorting excercises_ to optimize the site's information architecture
-- _Usability Heuristic evaluations_ on my redesign to find any issues or pain points
+I conducted an analysis of reviews, a heuristic evaluation, and a card-sorting exercise to identify navigation pain points.

+**Findings:** Users valued nostalgia and design quality but were frustrated by long scrolls, hidden sizing guides, and a lack of search.

 **_Image: Card Sorting Excercise_**

 ### Design and Prototyping

-Using Figma, I developed wireframes and high-fidelity prototypes for key pages, focusing on a smooth path from landing on the site to completing a purchase.
+Using Figma, I developed wireframes and high-fidelity prototypes for desktop, tablet, and mobile.

-My designs included:

-- _A redesigned homepage_ with clear branding, featured collections, and prominent search functionality.
-- _A "Choose a Movie" page_ structured horizontally for easier browsing.
-- _A movie-specific product page_ allowing users to choose any products themed around a specific movie.
+**Key features:**

-- _Refined product pages_ with prioritized information, including product names, design descriptions, and clear call-to-action buttons.
+- Redesigned homepage with featured collections and clear branding
-- _A dedicated sizing guide_ embedded within product pages for easy access.
-- _A functional cart system_ ith clear item details and quantity changing options.
+- Horizontal “Choose a Movie” browsing system
+- Simplified product pages with essential info and dropdown sizing guide
-- _A streamlined checkout experience_ with an intuitive step-by-step process.
+- Functional cart and streamlined checkout

 Throughout the process, I leveraged Figma's Auto Layout, components, variables, animations, and prototyping features to create a scalable and flexible design system.

+## Before and After

+**_Image: Old Homepage_**
+**_Image: Old Choose a Movie Page_**
+**_Image: Improved Choose a Movie Page_**
+**_Image: Desktop Frames with Prototyping Flows_**

 ## Key Improvements